 by Jeff Coakley

-Although it can be used independently, this book was designed as a companion to the authorís Winning Chess Strategy For Kids and Winning Chess Puzzles For Kids.
-Taken together, they provide a complete course of instruction for the aspiring young player.
+This book can be studied by itself or used as a supplement to the authorís earlier works: Winning Chess Strategy For Kids and Winning Chess Exercises For Kids.
+Taken together, they make a complete course of instruction for the aspiring player.

 From the authorís notes: